washingtonpost/arc-api-documentation/examples/publishing.md

 The document we created put a reference in the `credits.by` field in the document, indicating that this story is "by" this author.
 Any relationships are allowed, but the most commonly used are "by" and "photos_by".
 Note that each of these fields is an ordered list, so mutliple authors are possible.
 (Sub-authors, like "contributors" or "additional_reporting_by" are also possible, but not indexed or searchable in Content API.)

+The full list of inflation types and how they can be included in your story is at the bottom of this document.

 ## Organizing your document in your website with taxonomy

 Authors are one kind of reference, but there are several others.
 One of the most important is the relationship between the story and the rest of the website it lives in.